ON A PERSONAL NOTE

 From an adolescent in the 90s/00s enduring maximum diet culture, to becoming an active teen who remained chunky, then being welcomed into early adulthood with sexual assaults— the relationship with my body hasn’t always been so kind over the years, and the self-love it took to work past that is immeasurable.
 Not a single soul is stealing my reclaimed power.
 I understand I’ll still be slut shamed, and the concept of consent will be lost among many.
 It will not detour or distract me from showing up for our communities, working hard for even those who intend harm, and keeping my commitment to always being exactly who I am.

 Through it all, I’m still running for State House in Kansas to be the change in a broken system that failed me, that failed so many survivors of sexual violence and toxic beauty standards.
 A system set up to fail women does not get to judge how I choose to heal.
-I hope to inspire women that they can, and should, run for office without fear of how they might be perceived.
+I hope to inspire women to know they can, and should, run for office without fear of how they might be perceived.
 I will not be shamed or silenced, and I will not stop fighting for others to do the same unapologetically.

 Sincerely,